 - The curing process

-- To Sum Up; The future of weed is in your hands.
+- To Sum it up; The future of weed is in your hands.
 It's time to cultivate!

-We are glad that you are here with us and have been growing cannabis and now want to know what time is the right time to harvest cannabis.
-The moment to reap what you have sown, the reward of your hard work, a labor of love we hope.
+We are glad that you are here with us and have been growing cannabis.
+Now want to know when is the right time to harvest cannabis.
+The moment to reap what you have sown, the reward of your hard work, a labor of love, we hope.

 Cannabis cultivation is not just watering cannabis plants.
-Many factors influence the growth and development of your own plants.
+Many factors influence the growth and development of your plants.
 Luckily your experience and familiarity with the cannabis plants will grow too.
 I know a couple of master growers who have developed a sixth sense for the plant.
-They can almost predict the future whilst looking at a fan leaf and know the optimal harvest time to a tee creating the most gorgeous, and powerful buds. (#lifegoals)
+They can almost predict the future while looking at a fan leaf and know the optimal harvest time to a tee creating the most gorgeous and powerful buds. (#lifegoals)

 So keeping a close eye on your cannabis plants and knowing what to look for can make all the difference in determining the right time to harvest!

-Monitor the entire plant and check the lower buds, are they not too low so they don't get wet from the irrigation system.
-Learn to read the leaves and check the underside too as some monsters hide under the fan leaves.
-If you care for your cannabis plant, check in daily or once in a few days, to develop a routine that you can follow to the letter.
-This will give you the overview to notice if something is off and where / what to look for.
+Monitor the entire plant and check the lower buds.
+Are they not too low, so they don't get wet from the irrigation system?
+Learn to read the leaves and check the underside, as some monsters hide under the fan leaves.
+If you care for your cannabis plant, check in daily or once in a few days to develop a routine that you can follow to the letter.
+This will give you an overview to see if something is off and where / what to look.
 Practice makes perfect!

-Don't be afraid to investigate further, If you think something is off but can't find it straight away, cut up a large fan leaf to inspect it thoroughly.
-Same for the buds, you can sample buds to look for evidence of insects, mold, or bud rot.
-Better safe than sorry, if you catch a "plague" on time you can control the damage to just a few plants; Saving your harvest!
+Don't be afraid to investigate further; if something is off but can't find it straight away, cut up a large fan leaf to inspect it thoroughly.
+Like the buds, you can sample buds to look for evidence of insects, mold, or bud rot.
+Better safe than sorry; if you catch a "plague" on time, you can control the damage to just a few plants, Saving your harvest!

-For a good inspection, the naked eye is not always good enough.
-So get yourself a nice magnifying glass, and while you are at it a lab coat too.
-You will not only see more but look very professional whilst doing so.
+The naked eye is not always good enough for a good inspection.
+So get a nice magnifying glass, and while you are at it, a lab coat too.
+You will not only see more but look very professional while doing so.

-So, when is the best time to harvest your cannabis plants?
+When is the best time to harvest cannabis plants?